-The profiling team, led by the Caribbean Natural Resources Institute (CANARI), compiled discussion papers on thematic issues that were presented at the national consultations.
+The profiling team, led by CANARI, compiled discussion papers on thematic issues that were presented at the national consultations.
 The discussion papers and baseline lists of KBAs and trigger species were made available on the interactive ArcGIS Story Map microsite between June and September 2017 for online review.

 The draft geographic and thematic priorities for grant making were reviewed and validated by participants during the regional consultation workshop in Jamaica, which brought together 27 experts from civil society, government, and funding agencies, who were asked to review the draft from a regional perspective.
 The recommendations of this meeting were used to revise the overall approach and investment strategy.
-They are reflected in the identification of project risks in the ESMF, as well as in the identification of stakeholders and vulnerable groups in Sections 3.2 and 3.3 of this SEP.
+They are reflected in the identification of project risks in the ESMF, as well as in the identification of stakeholders and vulnerable groups (see below in this SEP).